March 23, 2019 at 3:04 pm #8042etilleyKeymaster

 - Government types (Classic) – Good (Polity, Aristocracy, Monarchy) and “Evil” (Democracy, Oligarchy, Tyranny)

-- Leaders – social architects and econometric policy experts, indentured monarchs, elected representatives, employed staff leads, …
+- Leaders – social architects and econometric policy experts, indentured or elected monarchs, elected representatives, government staff leaders, …

 - Indexes – similar to the S&P-500 Index, TE Indexes are comprised of multiple thematic Indicators.
 The Social Contract Product (SCP) Index, Social Contract Loss, Social Contract, and others are amalgams of several indices designed to assist the defining of sustainable policy in specific topic areas.
 Consumption vs Production Economies, Welfare States, etc. are examples of policy questions answered by indices.
 Indexes must be comprised of proven high-scoring TEP survey indicators – such as Capital Formation, social problems, and similar